blackbaud/EJB-Learning/README.md

 # Our values

 # Technology of interest to us
-1. Enterprise Java Bean 3.2 or latest.
+1. Java EE 7 (Enterprise Java Bean 3.2) or latest.
 2. Docker containers.
 3. PostgreSQL relational database.
 4. NoSQL for unstructured pile of data.